Bounding Shortest Closed Geodesics with Diameter on compact 2-dimensional Orbifolds Homeomorphic to $S^2$

-We define the equivalence classes generated by the first two equivalence relations as {\bf orbifold based 1-cycles of figure ``8''}.
-We define the equivalence classes generated by all three as {\bf free orbifold 1-cycles (in short, orbifold 1-cycle) of figure ``8''}, the space of which from now on will be denoted as $\Gamma_3$.
+The subdivision and transition operations for the two parts of $c$ then induces subdivision and transition of $c$.
+The equivalence classes generated by the two operations will be called \textit{type III orbifold based 1-cycles}.
+The equivalence class of $c$ is denoted $[[c]]$.
+The collection of all such based 1-cycles are denoted $\Omega_3$. $\mathcal{G}$ acts naturally on $\Omega_3$ via the diagonal action by permutation on the shared basepoint of the two parts.
+We call the equivalence classes of type III orbifold based 1-cycles generated by this action \textit{type III orbifold (free) 1-cycles}, the space of which from now on will be denoted as $\Gamma_3$.